chad388/pbassembly-deployments/README.md

 ```
 **5. Setup enviroment in terminal for running pb-assembly:**

-Open a terminal on your computer
+Open a terminal on your computer.
-ssh into a virtual-workstation on compute0
+SSH into a virtual-workstation on compute0.
-Pulldown the pbassembly:0.0.6 docker in an interactive shell
+Pulldown the pbassembly:0.0.6 docker in an interactive shell.

 ```
 $ ssh -Y virtual-workstation3.gsc.wustl.edu